 The University currently implements several Nutrient Management Plans that cover the lawn and landscaped areas of the University that receives nutrient applications.
 The plans outline the rates and frequencies that nutrients may be applied, and covers best management practices to follow regarding the application of these nutrients.
 By following this Plan, it can be ensured that nutrients are applied in a manner that will minimize their impact on stormwater quality.
-JMU has 15 Certified Fertilizer Applicators, 7 Commercial Pesticide Applicators, and 39 Registered Technicians.
-There were no modifications to existing NMP's, and no new plans have been developed.
+JMU has 14 Certified Fertilizer Applicators, 7 Commercial Pesticide Applicators, 36 Registered Technicians, 2 persons Licensed in Trapping and Nuisance, and 1 Licensed Nutrient Management Planner.
+The Main Campus NMP was updated and approved.
 Following is a list of NMP's active at the University:

 Plan Name Acreage Start Date Expiration Date

-Main Campus 224.48 May 20, 2018 May 20, 2021
+Main Campus 224.48 May 20, 2021 May 20, 2024

 Forest Hills Off Campus Properties 6.95 December 5, 2018 December 5, 2021

 Total 231.43